danielkennedy/sailsjs-demo/README.md

 sailsjs-demo
 ============

-This simple, default [Sails](http://sailsjs.org/) app demonstrates how to get Sails implemented a on Cloud Foundry-based PaaS.
+This simple, default [Sails](http://sailsjs.org/) app demonstrates how to get Sails implemented on Cloud Foundry-based PaaS.

 Setup